MileHacker Logo

 Adhere to Park Rules

-Adhere strictly to all park rules, especially about designated paths.
-Remember: no swimming at the main waterfalls (Skradinski Buk, Roški Slap) to protect the delicate environment.
+Adhere strictly to all of the park rules, especially about designated paths.
+Remember: no going for a swim at the main waterfalls (Skradinski Buk, Roški Slap) to protect the delicate environment.
 Follow all signs and instructions from park staff.

 Minimize Waste